pizzasuperapp/BitcoinPizza/README.md

-# Bitcoin Pizaa Core integration/staging tree
+# Bitcoin Pizaa integration/staging tree

 For an immediately usable, binary version of the Bitcoin Pizaa Core software, see https://www.PizzaCorporation.com